 - specific (including, where possible, names of individuals, places, dates etc) in writing.
 The contact person can assist you with this.

-If you need advice around making a complaint, please contact the PCANZ Compliance Director by email or phone 021 374 426.
+The Legal and Compliance Director is the Complaints Officer.
+If you need advice around making a complaint, please contact the PCANZ Legal and Compliance Director by email or phone 021 374 426.

 Assessing a complaint